simple2d/simple2d/README.md

 cc triangle.c `simple2d --libs` -o triangle
 ```

-Run it using `./triangle` and enjoy the stunning triangle in a 640x480 window at 60 frames per second.
+Run it using `./triangle` and enjoy your stunning triangle in a 640x480 window at 60 frames per second.

 ## 2D Basics